sheldrake/PM/handbook/sections/okrs.md

 Any initiative has an objective.
 The goal of setting an objective is to write out what you hope to accomplish such that at a later time you can easily tell if you have reached, or have a clear path to reaching, that objective.

-Choosing the right objectives is one of the hardest things to do and requires a great deal of thinking and courage to do well.
+Choosing the right objectives is one of the hardest things to do and requires a great deal of thinking and courage.

 ### Key Results